-5 5.2 Increasing complexity
+5.2 Increasing complexity

-When the complexity of the network is increased, it appears that the aforementioned phenomena of membership functions turning either zero or one over the entire input domain, occur more often.
+5 When the complexity of the network is increased, it appears that the aforementioned phenomena of membership functions turning either zero or one over the entire input domain, occur more often.
 A network trained with a sample set-up as in Equation 18 can utilize up to 16 rules.
-The output of these networks is generated with a very limited number of rules, see
+The output of these networks is generated with a very limited number of rules, see Figure 10b, generally less than four.
+Nevertheless, the simulated releases from these networks perform significantly better than their less complex counterparts, see Table 2.

 Figure 14.
-Matrix showing the significance (one-sided student t-test) of increasing the complexity of the ANN by adding either more input variables or membership functions for (a) reservoirs with a large impoundment ratio and (b) reservoirs with a small impoundment ratio.
+Matrix showing the significance (one-sided student t-test) of increasing the complexity of the ANN by adding either more input variables or membership functions. (a) compares sample set-ups with less complex set-ups indicated by an arrow and (b) compares cases with and without Time-of-Year as an input variable.